 So, instead of keep eating low-calorie food, look for foods with high nutritional value and the ones that are suitable for you.
 A whole-foods based diet can help you to enjoy the food you are eating, lose weight, keep your energy up and even sleep better.

 My favourite diet type is a whole foods-based diet, that is high in plant-based foods, but also with good quality proteins sources.
 When eating animal-based foods, I recommend choosing a free-range, grass-fed, organic options.

 What are the ways to lose weight and maintain a healthy diet naturally?

 Choose a diet that is high in fibre, for drinks choose water and herbal teas as the best options, enjoy the food you are eating, learn how to cook the food you love and enjoy making it while choosing the top quality ingredients to prepare it.

-It works because it is not a diet that you need to stick to it, but it is a lifestyle change, and when you see the results, and you feel so good you can’t go back.
+Eating whole foods-based diet works because it is not a restrictive diet that you need to stick to it, but it is a lifestyle change, and when you see the results, and you feel so good you can’t go back.

-If you think you need more advice, book a consultation here
+If you think you may need more advice, book a consultation here.